Quasi-equilibrium configurations of binary systems of dark matter admixed neutron stars: Formalism

 \section{Formalism}

 We describe the matter as a system of two non-interacting perfect fluids only indirectly coupled through the gravitational field.
 This model is well justified, because the interaction between standard model BM and DM is weak.
 Utilisation of the perfect fluid model for DM is also justified, as the mean free path and the scattering time scale of DM particles can be small compared to the characteristic time scales of the binary.
-In the following, we estimate the mean free path and scattering time in a semi-classical approach for a degenerate Fermi gas of particles with the mass of 170 MeV ($\approx 3 \times 10^{-28}\, \mathrm{kg}$).
+In the following, we estimate the mean free path and scattering time in a semi-classical approach for a degenerate Fermi gas of particles. {In this work we study a range of DM particle masses, but it is only necessary to show the validity of the perfect fluid model in the case farthest away from the hydrodynamical limit, \ie{} for the most dilute DM component or equivalently for the largest mean free path.
+For the configurations considered here, this is configuration~\ref{id:2_dark_halo} in Table~\ref{tbl:configurations}, where the DM particle mass is} 170 MeV ($\approx 3 \times 10^{-28}\, \mathrm{kg}$).
 The Fermi gas consists of non-interacting fermions, for which a self-scattering cross section~$\sigma_{DM}$ formally does not exist.
 Instead, we use the value of the upper limit obtained from observations of merging galaxies, which yield $\sigma_{DM}/m_p^{(DM)} < 1.25 \, \mathrm{cm^2/g} $, with $m_p^{(DM)}$ the mass of the DM~particles~\cite{Randall:2008ppe,Wittman:2017gxn}.
 In this work we construct configurations with a particle density~$n^{(DM)}$ of $0.7 \, \mathrm{fm^{-3}}$ in the center of the star.
 Together with the upper limit for $\sigma_{DM}$ this yields a mean free path $\lambda = 1/(n^{(DM)} \sigma_{DM})$ of $3.7 \times 10^{-17} \, \mathrm{m}$, much smaller than the typical length scale of a NS, which is on the order of $10^{4} \, \mathrm{m}$.
 The scattering time scale can be estimated using the Fermi velocity, which reaches values up to $0.8 \, c$ in the centre of the star.
 Finally, using the value of the mean free path, this yields a scattering time of $t_c = \lambda / v_{DM} = 1.5 \times 10^{-25} \, \mathrm{s}$, much smaller than for example the orbital period of the binary, which in our configurations is a small as $3 \times 10^{-4} \, \mathrm{s}$.

 At the surface of the stars DM reaches the free streaming limit and the perfect fluid limit breaks down, but there the density is so small, that the impact on the gravitational field is low and hence the matter in this region can be neglected.

 For non-interacting fluids, the energy-momentum tensor can be split into the two individual fluid components given by:

 where $e$ is the proper energy density, $p$ is the pressure, $u^\mu$ is the four velocity of the fluid and the label $(s)$ denotes the particles species, which is either BM or DM.
 The Einstein field equations are then given by